mricon/b4/docs/contributor/send.rst

 ``--no-trailer-to-cc``
   Do not add any addresses found in the cover or patch trailers to To: or Cc:.
 This is usually handy for testing purposes, in case you want to send a set of patches to yourself.
+Can be set in the configuration file using the ``b4.send-hide-cover-to-cc`` option (see :ref:`contributor_settings`).

 ``--hide-cover-to-cc``
   It is common for the ``To:`` and ``Cc:`` sections in cover letters to